Super Lawyers - Badge

 They can only be given when the defendant acted with an evil motive or showed reckless and outrageous indifference to a highly unreasonable risk of harm.

 Slip and fall settlements depend on individual factors, but reviewing similar past cases can offer some insight.
 These accidents may allow you to recover monetary and non-monetary damages, with settlements typically higher for catastrophic or permanent injuries.
-To better understand your potential damages, consult our attorneys or use our slip and fall settlement calculator.
+To better understand your potential damages, consult our attorneys or use our slip and fall settlement calculator

-Common Causes of Slips and Falls
+What Are the Most Common Causes of Slips and Falls in Chicago?

 While slips and falls can happen almost anywhere in Chicago, certain conditions make them far more likely to occur.
 Below are frequent causes of slip and fall accidents, which may lead to claims against property or business owners.